5 Reasons You’re Tired All The Time + How To Get More Energy

 Even if you get the recommended seven to eight hours of sleep, you can still wake up feeling like a piñata after the party if you don’t optimize your sleep cycles.

 Your sleep cycles are approximately 70 to 100 minutes each, cycling through phases of REM and non-REM sleep, plus all of the stages in between.
 Each phase is correlated with specific regeneration or detoxification of cells and organs throughout your body.

 Factors like elevated cortisol (stress) levels and unstable blood sugar levels can throw off your sleep cycles.
 It doesn’t matter how much time you spend in bed if your sleep cycles are not healthy.
 Disrupted REM sleep, for example, has been found to be associated with mild psychological struggles such as irritability and difficulty concentrating.

-How to fix it: Research suggests that getting more sunlight exposure in the morning can help decrease cortisol levels later in the evening.
+Research suggests that getting more sunlight exposure in the morning can decrease cortisol levels later in the evening.
 You should also eat a well-balanced diet that’s focused on real food and avoid processed foods—good nutrition is foundational to keeping your blood sugar stable at night.
-There are also a number of key nutrients you need in your diet for great sleep, including potassium and vitamin D.
+A healthy diet can also help provide you with a number of key nutrients you need for great sleep, including potassium and vitamin D.